Gareth Bale: Style of play

 Bale (pictured in 2013) was best known for his pace, athleticism and bending strikes from distance (often using the "knuckleball" technique) in his prime.

 At the beginning of his career, Bale played as a left-back.
 When Bale moved to Tottenham, his coach Harry Redknapp played him as a left winger, where he developed into a world-class player.
 He was predominantly known for his pace, acceleration, shooting and heading.
-His pace and acceleration allowed him to regularly get past defenders and make runs into space, where he was able to score or create goals.
+His pace, physicality qualities, and acceleration allowed him to regularly get past defenders and make runs into space, where he was able to score or create goals.
 Bale was a free-kick specialist and used the "knuckleball" technique (popularised by Juninho Pernambucano).
 In addition to his athletic and offensive capabilities, Bale was praised by the media for his defensive work-rate.

 As Bale developed into one of the most dangerous left wingers in the world, he was praised by managers, current players, and past players such as Luís Figo, José Mourinho and Dani Alves.
 Bale has been described as a footballer with "tremendous speed, great crossing ability, a great left foot and exceptional physical qualities".
 Former Liverpool player and BBC Sport football pundit Mark Lawrenson said in 2011: "What makes Gareth Bale so special?
 Simple.
 He is one of the quickest players I've ever seen, but he has another gear and the ability to find that extra pace within the next stride.
 He has the ability to perform and use his technique at great pace."

 During the 2011–12 season, Harry Redknapp experimented with using Bale as an attacking midfielder.
 The following season, André Villas-Boas frequently used Bale in this role.
 After joining Real Madrid, Bale played as a right winger due to Cristiano Ronaldo playing on the left, which allowed him to cut into the centre and strike the ball with his stronger left foot; he was also used as a striker courtesy of his goalscoring, off-the-ball movement, and physicality; however, his playing time during his later seasons with Real Madrid was limited due to injuries.